KOZL-TV: KMTC: ABC for Springfield

-In March 1966, Midland Television Corporation filed with the Federal Communications Commission (FCC) to build a third commercial TV station in Springfield.
+In March 1966, Midland Television Corporation filed with the Federal Communications Commission (FCC) to build a third commercial TV station in Springfield, Missouri.
 Its owners were primarily from Springfield, led by Kenneth Meyer and Thomas Barneby, part-owners of local radio station KTXR (101.3 FM).
 The construction permit was granted on November 17, 1966, but construction of studios on Cherry Street did not begin until July 1968.
 A 1621 ft tower and transmitter facility were built near Fordland.